Aseptic sampling

 Aseptic sampling is the process of aseptically withdrawing materials used in biopharmaceutical processes for analysis so as not contaminate or alter the sample or the source of the sample.
-Aseptic samples are drawn throughout the entire biopharmaceutical process (cell culture/fermentation, buffer & media prep, purification, final fill and finish).
+Aseptic samples are drawn throughout the entire biopharmaceutical process (cell culture/fermentation, buffer and media prep, purification, final fill and finish).
 Analysis of the sample includes sterility, cell count/cell viability, metabolites, gases, osmolality and more.

 Aseptic sampling techniques

 Biopharmaceutical drug manufacturers widely use aseptic sampling devices to enhance aseptic technique.
 The latest innovations of sampling devices harmonize with emerging trends in disposability, enhance operating efficiencies and improve operator safety.

 Turn-key aseptic sampling devices

 Turn-key Aseptic Sampling Devices are ready-to-use sampling devices that require little or no equipment preparation by the users.
 Turn-key devices help managers reduce labor costs, estimated to represent 75% to 80% of the cost of running a biotech facility.

 Turn-key aseptic sampling devices include: